mongoid/mongoid-scroll/README.md

 ### Moped

 Scroll and save a cursor to the last item.
-Note that you need to supply a `field_type`.
+You must also supply a `field_type` of the sort criteria.

 ```ruby
 saved_cursor = nil